 - 7. On 4 August 2019, Nuon Chea passed away aged 93 while admitted to the Khmer-Soviet Friendship Hospital.
-The Supreme Court Chamber terminated further appellate proceedings against him on 13 August 2019.
-On 22 November 2019, the Chamber clarified that the Trial Chamber's findings with respect to Nuon Chea are not vacated following his death, and confirmed that no further proceedings are possible in the case against Nuon Chea. - 8.
-On 27 February 2017, the Trial Chamber issued a ruling by which it decided to terminate the proceedings concerning the facts set out in the closing order in case 002 which were not included in case 002/01 or case 002/02.
-Therefore, the judicial proceedings in case 002 will be completed upon the final adjudication of case 002/02. - 9.
-Judicial investigations in cases 003 and 004 were initiated following introductory submissions filed by the international co-prosecutor in 2009 and subsequent supplementary submissions.
-Case 004 was subsequently severed into three case files: case 004/01 regarding Im Chaem; case 004/02 related to Ao An; and with case 004 remaining the case against Yim Tith. - 10.
+The Supreme Court Chamber terminated further appellate proceedings against him on 13 August 2019 and confirmed that no further proceedings are possible in the case against Nuon Chea.
+Appellate proceedings continue in case 002/02 against Khieu Samphan only. - 8.
+Judicial investigations in cases 003 (related to Meas Muth) and case 004 were initiated following introductory submissions filed by the international co-prosecutor in 2009 and subsequent supplementary submissions.
+Case 004 was severed by the co-investigating judges into three case files: case 004/01 regarding Im Chaem; case 004/02 related to Ao An; and with case 004 remaining the case against Yim Tith. - 9.
 On 10 July 2017, the co-investigating judges issued the closing order with reasons for the dismissal of case 004/01 against Im Chaem.
 The international co-prosecutor filed an appeal against the closing order before the Pre-Trial Chamber.
 On 28 June 2018, the Pre-Trial Chamber disposed of the appeal on personal jurisdiction concluding the judicial proceedings in the case.
-The decision of the co-investigating judges that the Extraordinary Chambers has no jurisdiction over Im Chaem stands, ending the judicial proceedings in the case. - 11.
-The progress of cases 003, 004/02 and 004 stands as follows: - a) On 28 November 2018, the co-investigating judges issued two separate closing orders in case 003 against Meas Muth in each judge's working language only (Khmer and English, respectively), with translations to follow.
+The decision of the co-investigating judges that the Extraordinary Chambers has no jurisdiction over Im Chaem stands, ending the judicial proceedings in the case. - 10.
+On 16 August 2018, the co-investigating judges issued two separate and opposing closing orders in case 004/02 against Ao An.
+The Pre-Trial Chamber filed its considerations on appeals on 19 December 2019, unanimously declaring "that the Co-Investigating Judges' issuance of the Two Conflicting Closing Orders was illegal".
+Since the Chamber had "not attained the required majority of four affirmative votes to reach a decision based on common reasoning on the merits", the judges attached their respective opinions to the unanimous considerations.
+Following an appeal to the Supreme Court Chamber by the international co-prosecutor, the case against Ao An was terminated before the Extraordinary Chambers on 10 August 2020 on the basis that no "definite and enforceable indictment" exists.
+The co-investigating judges ordered case file 004/02 to be sealed and archived on 14 August 2020, thereby completing judicial proceedings in the case. - 11.
+The progress of cases 003 and 004 stands as follows: - a) On 28 November 2018, the co-investigating judges issued two separate closing orders in case 003 against Meas Muth in each judge's working language only (Khmer and English, respectively), with translations to follow.
 The international co-investigating judge indicted Meas Muth for genocide, crimes against humanity, war crimes and domestic offences.
 The national co-investigating judge dismissed the case for lack of personal jurisdiction.
 The closing orders were accompanied by decisions on civil party applications.
-The English and Khmer translations of the closing orders in this case were notified on 1 February and 6 February 2019, respectively.
-Three appeals were filed against the closing orders: the defence and national co-prosecutor appealed the international co-investigating judge's closing order (indictment), while the international co-prosecutor appealed the national co-investigating judge's dismissal order.
-All responses and replies to the appeals were filed by the parties in English and Khmer by the end of the third quarter of 2019.
-In addition, on 7 March 2019, the civil parties filed an appeal against the international co-investigating judge's order on the admissibility of civil parties.
-On 27 to 29 November 2019, the Pre-Trial Chamber held three days of hearings on the appeals against the closing orders.
-On 7 May 2020, the co-lawyers for Meas Muth filed a confidential supplement to his appeal against the indictment.
-The coprosecutor's response and the co-lawyers' reply were fully briefed by 17 June 2020.
-On 26 August 2020, the international co-prosecutor requested to file additional submissions before the Chamber.
-The request was fully briefed on 29 September 2020.
-The Pre-Trial Chamber now projects its judgement(s) on appeals against the closing orders by the fourth quarter of 2020. - b) On 16 August 2018, the co-investigating judges issued two separate closing orders in case
+The English and Khmer translations of the closing orders in this case were notified on 1 February and 6

-3 Case File No. 002/19-09-2007-ECCC/TC (Document E465).
+&lt;sup>6 Case File No. 002/19-09-2007-ECCC/TC (Document E465).